TriplyDB/Documentation/docs/triplydb-js/index.md

 <dl>
   <dt>Removing</dt>
   <dd>The service is being removed.</dd>

   <dt>Running</dt>
   <dd>The service is running normally.</dd>

   <dt>Starting</dt>
   <dd>The service is starting up.</dd>

   <dt>Stopped</dt>
-  <dd>The services has been stopped in the past.
+  <dd>The services was stopped in the past.
 It cannot be used at the moment, but it can be enable again if needed.</dd>

   <dt>Stopping</dt>
   <dd>The service is currently being stopped.</dd>
 </dl>